 Ownership can confer a bundle of property rights, including the right to possess, to transfer, and to alter (Ellickson 1993, Alchian 2008).2 As stressed in the pioneering work of Demsetz (1967), the protection of any of these rights is never free, and varies greatly across jurisdictions.
 In the developing world, many of these rights are quite ephemeral, as possession is not guaranteed, sale is difficult, and alteration is highly regulated.
-Still, in a world of limited public capacity, one can ask: which rules and institutions that protect property rights have the largest impacts on economic activity?
-In this paper, we address this question empirically using a cross-section of 190 countries, and focus specifically on the distinction between the right of possession and the right of transfer in the context of urban land.
+Still, in a world of limited public capacity, one can ask: which rules and institutions matter for economic activity, and how?
+In this paper, we address this question empirically using a cross-section of 190 countries, and focus specifically on the consequences of the right of possession and the right of transfer in the context of urban land.